VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 release.

-This chapter also describes the Metro-inspired UI that the team added to the public web-site during this phase and includes a discussion of task-based UIs.
+This chapter also describes the Metro-inspired UI that the team added to the public website during this phase and includes a discussion of task-based UIs.

 ## Working Definitions for this Chapter

-The following definitions are used for the remainder of this chapter.
+The remainder of this chapter uses the following definitions.
 For more detail, and possible alternative definitions, see [A CQRS/ES Deep Dive][r_chapter4] in the Reference Guide.